Multitenancy

 For faster turnaround cycles in development and testing, you can run the app locally while binding it to remote service instances created by a Cloud Foundry deployment.

-cds bind -2 bookshop-auth
+cds bind --to-app-services bookshop-srv

 cd mtx/sidecar

-cds bind -2 bookshop-auth
+cds bind --to-app-services bookshop-srv

 By passing --profile hybrid

 you can now run the app with cloud bindings and interact with it as you would while testing your app locally.
+Run this in your project root:

 cds watch --profile hybrid